-Chus Natlo Sam is the Lheidli T’enneh Natural Resources Referrals Manager.
-Chus takes on multiple roles as a liaison, coordinating communication between industry and governments applying for natural resource use on Lheidli T’enneh land.
+Lheidli T’enneh Natural Resources Manager takes on multiple roles as a liaison, coordinating communication between industry and governments applying for natural resource use on Lheidli T’enneh land.
 This includes internal strategizing and face-to-face meetings so that negotiations are fair and concerns are addressed.
-Chus also writes his own invoices, performs GIS analysis for other departments, processes referrals, and is the spill response agent when something happens on band land.
-Currently the sole employee in the Natural Resources Department, Chus is a man of many talents while looking after 5.4 million hectares of territory, 1.3 million of which belongs exclusively to Lheidli T’enneh.
-His background and education make him qualified for his role and a valuable asset to the band.
+Natural Resources Manager also writes own invoices, performs GIS analysis for other departments when necessary, processes referrals, and is the spill response agent when something happens on band land.
+The manager supervises the department which is responsible for looking after 5.4 million hectares of territory, 1.3 million of which belong exclusively to Lheidli T’enneh.

 What is a natural resources referral?